ITBE-Lab/MA/README.md

                                                    Enabling this flag will drastically increase the size of the SAM output file.

+    --Use_M_in_CIGAR <bool> [false]                Disabled: Distinguish matches and mismatches in CIGARs using '=' and 'X' operations.
+Enabled: Use the 'M' operation in CIGARs.

     --Output_long_cigars_in_CG_tag <bool> [true]
                                                    Some programs crash, if cigars become too long.
 If this flag is enabled, the CG:B:I tag is used for